jspillers/simple_service/README.md

 result.value #=> {:message=>"hey Bob, things went wrong."}
 ```

-You can also use ClassNames as commands and to organize them into other files:
+You can also use ClassNames as commands and to organize them into other files.
+If `#call` is
+defined and no other commands are defined via `command` or `commands` then SimpleService will
+automatically use `#call` as the default command

 ```ruby
 require 'rubygems'